Home 9 Travel guide Coffee Triangle 9 On tour in Los Nevados National Park

 • Prices (2023): Park entrance COP54,000 pp, car COP8000, guide COP15000, insurance COP5000.
 Bring an id with you for registration

-• You have the greatest chance of good weather in the dry season from mid-Dec to late February and July, August
+• You have the best chance of good weather in the dry season from mid-Dec to late February and July, August

 • During this drive, there is no access to Nevado del Ruiz.
 You cannot see snow from this entrance and you cannot do any hikes or treks.
 Follow the link for treks to the glaciers in los Nevados National park,